osprey-dcs/feed-core/proto.md

 ----------------

 The JSON blob encoded in the Configuration ROM will contain a Object (aka. mapping or dictionary).
-The keys of this dictionary are symbolic register names.
+The keys of this dictionary are symbolic register names, with the exception of a special name "__metadata__" which is used to hold device wide information.

 The value associated with each register is also an Object containing the keys: